AlyssaRBrown/CS_EXCEL_PROJECT/README.md

 ## **Introduction**

-This project is a detailed analysis of a customer service data set obtained from Kaggele(https://www.kaggle.com/datasets/suraj520/customer-support-ticket-dataset) with some motifications by me.
+This project is a detailed analysis of a customer service data set obtained from Kaggele with some modifications by me.
+Before the business case was created the company realized the revenue was decreasing and wondered if there was a correlation between the customer service complaints and revenue.
+The company then provided me with this data set to analyze and draw conclusions from.
+After taking a look at the data the project manager realized that there might be more conclusions to draw.

 This data set contains:
 Customer Age: The age of the customer.
 Customer Gender: The gender of the customer.
 Product Purchased: The most recent tech product purchased by the customer.